 PIQUA — “You are now adults …”

-Cole, along with his coaches, met with many of the 80 student athletes who have signed to play sports for the Edison Chargers this year as they prepare to begin fall quarter next month.
+Cole, along with his coaches, met with the many of the 80 student athletes who have signed to play sports for the Edison Chargers this year as they prepare to begin fall quarter next month.

 Like freshman college students everywhere, Edison student athletes are making the transition from high school student to college students, as well as athletes.
 Cole emphasized that Charger student athletes represent Edison Community College not only on the field of play, but also when they are out in the community.